-- Do the activity/project with simple materials students are likely to have at home.
+- Demonstrate hands-on activities with student input inclass, and then invite them to work on similar projects at home. - Do the activity/project with simple materials students are likely to have at home.
 OR send home baggies of materials for students to use.
-Have students share projects online &/or in-person, &/or via photo/video and post in class gallery - Demonstrate hands-on activities with student input during synchronous in-person or synchronous remote lessons.
+Have students share projects online &/or in-person, &/or via photo/video and post in class gallery